DamLabResources/hiv-crispr-review/README.md

 This analysis should be run in following order:
   1. `SequenceProcess.ipynb` - This loads the sequence data and calculates the gRNA cleavage ability across patient samples.
-  2. `ProcessMITResults.ipynb` - This loads the processed data from the previous script, merges the data with that from the MIT Webserver, and generates the Supplemental Table 1 results.
+  2. `ProcessResults.ipynb` - This loads the processed data from the previous script, merges the data with that from the MIT Webserver, performs aggregate, and generates the Supplemental Table 1 results.
   3. `VisualizeResults.ipynb` - This loads the results from Supplemental Table 1 and generates the publication quality figures.

 Repository Inventory: